 Which do you choose?

 This is a hotly debated issue among some people who swear by one translation or another.
 The fact is, all translations, apart from the original text, are just that…translations.
+The New International Version might seem like the best for one person while others swear the English Standard Version is the best!

 So while I have my preferences and opinions (I AM Jewish after all), if you are just beginning to develop the habit of reading every day I say choose whichever one will keep you engaged at first!